yuhan-ni/yuhan-ni.github.io/_pages/about.md

   - /about.html
 ---

 Hi all!
-I am Yuhan Ni (Johnni), a psychometrician, now working at [School of Education Science](https://edu.ahnu.edu.cn/)), [Anhui Normal University](https://www.ahnu.edu.cn/).
+I am Yuhan Ni, a psychometrician, now working at [School of Education Science](https://edu.ahnu.edu.cn/)), [Anhui Normal University](https://www.ahnu.edu.cn/).
 My research interest includes psychometrics, elderly aging, people analytics.

 I got my B.S. in psychology, M.A. in psychometrics, and Ph.D. degree in psychology from [School of Psychology](https://psy.scnu.edu.cn/), South China Normal University (2010~2020),advised by Prof. Minqiang Zhang.
 And I worked on people analytics in Bytedance from 2021 to 2023.